technologiesoutcomes/assignments/README.md

-Create a subdirectory called myassignments under your technologiesoutcomes directory and change into it.
+Create a subdirectory called myassignments under your <b>technologiesoutcomes</b> directory and change into it.
 Then clone the repository below into your myassignmnents subdirectory
 ```
 git clone https://github.com/techoutcomes/assignments
 ```